Quantitative non-classicality of mediated interactions: Accessible mediator

 Our aim is to provide a lower bound on the commutator norm in terms of correlations, and in this way bound the number of required Trotter steps.
 Recall after Ref.~\cite{Childs2021} that for a single Trotter step we have

 where $U = e^{-itH}$ and, e.g., $U_{AM} = e^{-i t H_{AM}}$.
 We need to link our methods to the spectral norm.
-For finite-dimensional systems, all metrics generate the same topology~\cite{Rudin1991}, i.e. for any two distances $d_1$ and $d_2$ there exists a constant $C$ such that
+For finite-dimensional systems, all metrics generate the same topology~\cite{Rudin1991}, i.e.\ for any two distances $d_1$ and $d_2$ there exists a constant $C$ such that

 In particular, there exists a constant that relates any distance to the trace distance $d_{\mathrm{tr}}(\rho,\sigma) = \frac{1}{2} || \rho - \sigma ||_1$.
 Therefore, if a correlation quantifier on finite dimensional systems is gd-continuous with respect to the trace distance, it is also gd-continuous with respect to any other distance $d$.
-Furthermore, since the trace distance is contractive, Eq.~ (\ref{EQ_ABM}) holds for any distance for finite-dimensional systems, at the cost of constants in function $g$.
+Furthermore, since the trace distance is contractive, Eq.~(\ref{EQ_ABM}) holds for any distance on finite-dimensional systems, at the cost of constants in function $g$.
 Accordingly, let us consider the distance induced by the spectral norm $d_{\infty}(\rho, \sigma) = ||\rho - \sigma ||_{\infty}$.
 We call the corresponding operator distance $D_{\infty}(\Lambda_1, \Lambda_2)$, and the degree of non-decomposability $\mathrm{ND}_{\infty}(\Lambda)$.
 For the connection to the Trotter error, we note the following

 where the first inequality follows from the fact that $\mathrm{ND}_{\infty}(U)$ is the shortest distance to the set of decomposable maps and $U_{AM} U_{BM}$ is a particular decomposable map.
 The second inequality is proven in Appendix~\ref{APP_INFTY}.
+Combining the two inequalities, we get $\mathrm{ND}_{\infty}(U) \leq t^2 \norm{ [H_{AM}, H_{BM}] }_{\infty}$.
+A concrete example relating the mutual information in a state to the number of Trotter steps is provided in Appendix~\ref{APP_I_TROTTER}.

 We have therefore shown a direct link between correlations in the system and the number of Trotter steps one needs to keep the simulation error small.
 The amount of violation of Eq.~(\ref{EQ_ABM}) lower bounds the degree of non-decomposability and hence spectral norm of the commutator and accordingly sets the number of required Trotter steps.
 Conversely, if it is possible to simulate $U$ with $r$ Trotter steps to precision $\epsilon$, Eq.~(\ref{EQ_R}) shows that commutator norm is bounded and consequently Eq.~(\ref{EQ_ND_INF}) implies that correlations $Q_{A:MB}$ admit an upper bound.